BubuAnabelas/awesome-markdown/README.md

 > Documentation and useful information about Markdown.

-- [CommonMark](http://commonmark.org/) - A strongly defined, highly compatible specification of Markdown.
+- [CommonMark](http://commonmark.org/) - Strongly defined, highly compatible specification of Markdown.
 - [ScholarlyMarkdown](http://scholarlymarkdown.com/) - ScholarlyMarkdown is a syntax/standard/best-practice of scholarly and academic communication that is web-first, semantic XML-second, and LaTeX/Word a close third.
 - [Original Specifications](https://daringfireball.net/projects/markdown/) :gem:
-- [The text/markdown Media Type (RFC7763)](https://tools.ietf.org/html/rfc7763) - This document registers the text/markdown media type for use with Markdown, a family of plain-text formatting syntaxes.
+- [The text/markdown Media Type (RFC7763)](https://tools.ietf.org/html/rfc7763) - This document registers the `text/markdown` media type for use with Markdown, a family of plain-text formatting syntaxes.
 - [Wikipedia Article](https://en.wikipedia.org/wiki/Markdown)

 ### Tutorials